What is the purpose of the back-to-school physical?

 Does my child need a sports physical?

 If your child is starting a sport at school, they will need a sports physical.
-Sports physical forms need to be updated every 2 years or more based on your school’s rules.
+Sports physical forms need to be updated once a year or more based on your school’s rules.
 This can be incorporated as part of the annual physical.
 Additional issues will be discussed, including injuries, concussions, training, nutrition and time management.
 Getting your child’s physical done early allows for sufficient time to address any lingering injuries or other health issues in time for your child to be cleared to participate when sports season starts.

 What else does this visit involve?